COVID-19: Scenarios to think the unthinkable and prepare for the uncertain...

-It is in such times of uncertainty that scenario planning can be most helpful, in trying to understand and most importantly prepare, for what may come.
-Leaning heavily on lessons from the past and work I helped to lead at Morgan Stanley when Avian Flu was doing the rounds in 2005, below I have laid out four different scenarios to help us prepare for the potential impact of COVID-19 on the global economy, geopolitics, society, business, as well as our friends and families.
+It is in such times of uncertainty that scenario planning can be most helpful.
+Leaning heavily on lessons from the past and work I helped to lead at Morgan Stanley when Avian Flu was doing the rounds in 2005, below I have laid out four different scenarios / alternative futures.
+Be reviewing each plausible future in turn, developing key implications can help us prepare for the potential impact of COVID-19 on the global economy, geopolitics, society and our own organisations.

 The framework is built on 2 critical uncertainties: